jfvilasPersonal/oberkorn/docs/reference.md

       type: "unrestricted"
 ```

 Let's explain the content.
 As any usual kubernetes resource, you must specify the 'apiVersion' and the 'kind' of the object you are defining.
-In this case, we are creating a JWT Authorizator, so the kind is 'JwtAuthorizator'.
+In this case, we are creating a JWT Authorizator, so the kind is 'ObkAuthorizator'.

 The 'metadata' section works as usual, you must define the name of the authorizator you are creating and the 'namespace' it belongs to.